laninsky/summarise_alignment_position/README.md

 # summarise_alignment_position
-Given a phylip alignment file, and assuming the reference is in the top line of the alignment, will calculate the start and stop (both gapped and ungapped) of all other sequences in the alignment relative to the reference
+Given a phylip alignment file, and assuming the reference is in the top line of the alignment, this will calculate the start and stop (both gapped and ungapped) of all other sequences in the alignment relative to the reference

+Your phylip file should look something like the following, with the reference sequence in the top row of the file.
+Names can conform to "relaxed phylip" standards (e.g. longer than 10 characters) as long as they are separated from the associated sequence by a space
 ```
  11731 1861
 AY188350.1 ATGGGAGAGTTTGATCCTGGCTCAGGACGAACGCTGGCGGCGTGCCTAATACATGCAAGTGGAACGCATTGATATCACCGGAGCTTGCTCCACTGATATTAATGAGTCGCGAACGGG-TGA-GTAACGCGTAGGTAACCTGCCTG-ATAG-CGGGGG-ATAACTATTGGAAACGAT-AGCTAA-T-A--CCGC-ATGAGAG-TGTT-TAAC-A-CA-TG-T-TAG---AGACT-TAAAAGAT---ACCATTG--TATCAC---TATCAGATGGACCTGCGTTGTATTAGCTAGTTGGTAGGG-TAGCGG-CCTACCAAGGCACC-GATACATAGCCGA-CCT-GA-GAGGG-TGATCGGCCA-CACTGGG-A-CTG-AGACACGG-CCCA-GA-CTCC-TACGGG-AGGCAGC-AGTAGGG-AATC-TT-CG--G-C-AATGGACGA-AA-G-TC-T-GACCGA-GCAA-CG-CCG-CG-TGA-GT-G-A-A-G-AA-GGT-T-T-T-C-G--G-A-TCG-TAAAG-C-TCT-GTT-G-TA-G-C-G-GA-AG-AA---C-GC-G--TG---TA-AG----A-GTG-G-AA-A-GT-T-T-A-C-AC-AG---T-GAC-GGTACGC-T-A-C-C-A-G-AAA-G-GG-AC-GG--C-T-AAC-TA-CGT-G-C-C-A-G-C-A-G-CC-GC-G-GT-AA-TACGTAGG-TC-C-C-GA--GCGTT-G-TCCGGAT-TT-ATT-GGG-CGT-AAA-GGGAGCGCA-GGCGGTT-T-AGT-AA-GTCT--GAAGTTAAA-GGCAT-TGG--CTCAACC-AA-TG-TA-T-GCTTTGGAAA-CTGTTAGA-C-TTGAGTGCAGAAGGGG-AGAG-TGGAATTCCATGTGTAG-C-GGTGAAATGC-GTA-GATATATGGAGGAACACCGGTGGCGAA-A-GCGGCTCT-CTGGTCTG--TCACTGACGCTG-AGGCTCGAAA-GCG-TGGGT-A-GCGAAC-AGGATTAG-ATACCC-T-GGT-AGTCCA-CGCCGTAAACGATGAGTGCTAGGTGTTAGGTCCTTTCCGGGACTTAGTGCCGCAGCTAACGCAATAAGCACTCCGCCTGGGGAGTACGACCGCAAGGTTGAAACTCAAAGGAATTGACGGGGGCCCGCACAAG-C-GGT-GGAGC-ATGTGG-TTT-AATTCGAAGCAACGCG-AA-GAACCTTACCAGG-TCTTGACAT--CC-CGAT-G-CCCGCT-CT-AG-AGATAGA-G-TTTTAC-----TTCTTGAAC-ATCG-G-A-G-ACAGGTGGTGCATGGTTGTCGTC-AGCTCGTGTC-GTGAGATGTTGGGTTAA-GTCCCGCAACGAGCGC-AACCC-TTAT-TGTT-A-GTTG-CCATC-A--T-T--GA-GTT--GGGCAC-TCTAGCGAGAC-TGCCG--GTAA-TAAA-C-CG-G-AGG-AAGGTGGGG-ATG-ACGTCAAA-TCATCA-TGCCCC-TT-A-TGACCT-GGGCT-ACACACGTGCTACAATGGT-TGGTACAAC-G-AGTCGCAAG-CCGGTGACGGCAA-GC-TAA--TCTC-TGAAA-G-CCA-ATCTC-AGTTCGGATTGTAGGCTGCAACTCGCCTACATGAAGTCGGAATCGCTAGTAATCGCGGATCAGCACGCCGCGG-TGAATACGTTCCC-GGGCCTT-GTACACACCGCCC-GTCACACCACGAG-AGTT-TGTA-AC-ACCCAAAGTCGG-TGAGG-TAACCT--TATA---G--GAGCCAGCCGCCTAAGGTGGGA-CAGATGATT-GGG--G-TG-AAG-TCGTAACAAGGTAGC-CGTATCGGAAGGTGCGGCTGGATCA